 A great many of these plants have long blooming seasons.
 Many have beautiful foliage.
 And still others have interesting autumn colors.
 Additionally, there are plants which provide great beauty in winter with their seed stalks, fruit and winter colors.

 There is a great CD just produced by High Country Gardens that not only teaches some basic principles on desert gardening, but also offers photos and names of some fantastic plants that are perfectly adaptable to arid and transitional zones.
 Many of these plants are sub-varieties that have been developed by High Country Gardens.
-Cost of the CD is $14.95.
+The cost of the CD is $14.95.

 The Xeriscape Flower Gardener, a Waterwise Guide for the Rocky Mountain Region, by well-known xeriscape proponent Jim Knopf and published by Johnson Books is a fairly good resource as well.